 For some, writing on paper is antiquated, odd even.
 Often, when I look up from my notes, while writing in a café, I realise a stranger has been staring at me, looking confused.
 The fact is, taking a break from the computer screen is not only healthy, but incredibly useful.

-Firstly, because it allows you to take stock and see how much progress you have made, holding 40 pages in your hands being far more satisfying than the reading page count at the bottom of your screen.
+Firstly, because it allows you to take stock and see how much progress you have made, holding 40 pages in your hands being far more satisfying than reading the page count at the bottom of your screen.

 Secondly, because it gives you distance from your text and the opportunity to finally spot the missing words and commas, the odd spelling mistakes and clunky sentences.